 Don’t let the gentle opening of this iconic ride fool you; the physical demands and the remoteness of this trail require excellent fitness, bike handling skills and preparation.
 The challenging and at times exposed sidehill trail climbs steeply out of Stewart Canyon and heads east on a rollicking single track towards the park boundary at Devil’s Gap.
 Destinations include the Aylmer Pass junction (16 km return) and the Warden’s Cabin (32 km return).
 This is a popular hiking trail, so mountain bikers should aim for weekday rides in May/June and September/October.

 Elevation gain 65 m, elevation loss 50 m

 This rolling trail runs parallel to Banff Avenue roadway.
 Access from the start of the Legacy Trail located at the east end of Banff Avenue then ride or walk 100 m until you see a steep path going up through thick forest.
 The trail levels off gradually until it reaches an open meadow; head left on nice rolling singletrack.
 The trail ends at Tunnel Mountain Road.
-Return the same way or for a longer ride into town, connect with the Tunnel Bench Loop, Coastline and return to town via the Hoodoos to Surprise Corner trail.
+Return the same way or for a longer ride into town, connect with the Coastline on Tunnel Bench Loop, and return to town via the Hoodoos to Surprise Corner Trail.